Boso (cardinal of Santa Pudenziana): Life

+Works

-He had a reputation not only for piety, but also for learning, and was esteemed by contemporary writers as among the most eminent theologians of his age.
-He compiled or wrote the lives of several eleventh and twelfth century popes, among them the life of Adrian.
+Boso had a reputation not only for piety, but also for learning, and was esteemed by contemporary writers as among the most eminent theologians of his age.
+He compiled or wrote the lives of several eleventh and twelfth century popes, among them the lives of Adrian IV and Alexander III.
 He was also a poet, examples of his poetry powers still existing in the Cotton MSS in the British Library, in the form of metrical lives of saints.